Code-Institute-Submissions/GMontaque-hangman-game/README.md

 - This function is linked to a letter checker function which checks if the letter selected is in the word to guess
 - The value of lives left will reduce for every wrong guess that the user makes until zero
-- Once lives left his zero the game will end and a game over overlay will appear followed by a sound track
+- Once lives left hits zero the game will end and a game over overlay will appear followed by a sound track to make it clear to the user they have lost
+- The end game message also shows the user the word they were trying to guess

 ![Lives Left](assets/img/live-left-count.PNG)